Chia-Network/chia-docs/docs/consensus/foliage.md

 In the diagram, sp3 comes before B2, (a transaction block, and the previous block of B3), so B3 cannot be a transaction block.

-The red arrows provide security by burying foliage blocks, but the gray arrows do not.
+The red arrows provide security by burying foliage, but the gray arrows do not.
 The purpose of the gray arrows is to maintain a linked list in the foliage, and to reduce complexity in implementations.
-However, blocks with gray arrows pointing to them do get buried in the next-next block.
+However, foliages with gray arrows pointing to them do get buried in the next-next block.

 <figure>
 <img src="/img/foliage.png" alt="drawing" width="1400"/>
 <figcaption>
-Figure 11: Foliage blocks and trunk blocks.
+Figure 11: Foliage and trunk blocks.
 Blocks B1, B2, and B4 have transactions and have red pointers (pointers to last block).
 Note that the start of the sub-slot is also a signage point.
 </figcaption>
 </figure>